Economy of Seychelles: Offshore oil and gas

 However, to date all exploratory and stratigraphic test wells (a total of 9 since the 1970s) in the Seychelles have failed to find commercial hydrocarbons.
 The most recent wildcat by Enterprise Oil in 1995 detected gas but failed to find hydrocarbons.

 Several oil and gas exploration companies are active in the Seychelles offshore.
 These include East African Exploration (EAX) (a subsidiary of Afren), Avana Petroleum (a subsidiary of Vanoil Energy) and WHL Energy.

 Beginning at the turn of the millennium the Seychelles Petroleum Company (SEPEC) started to develop the first fleet of modern petroleum double-hull tankers, with five vessels, which was completed by late 2007/early 2008 with the possibility to build more in the near future.
 The Seychelles President claims that this has opened the door to a new industry for his country and encouraged economic growth by further removing over-reliance on traditional trades like fisheries and tourism, which is now falling rapidly as the country's main income but nevertheless, has experienced significant growth in recent years.

 The country has also increased its capacity for wind power, with windfarms on Romainville Island.

+Macroeconomic trend

+Main indicators

+The following table shows the main economic indicators in 1980-2026.
+Inflation below 5% is in green.